 - i) If the LLP carries on business and total turnover or gross receipts of that business for a particular year exceeds Rs.
-1 crore - ii) IF the LLP carries on profession and gross receipts of that profession for a particular year exceeds Rs.
-25 lakhs (proposed to be increased to Rs.50 lakhs since asst. yr.
-2017-18 vide Finance Bill, 2016). - iii) If the LLP carries on business of plying, hiring or leasing of goods carriages and claims its profits and gains from that business for a particular year to be lower than that deemed as profits and gains u/s 44AE of Act.
+1 crore. - ii) If the LLP carries on profession and gross receipts of that profession for a particular year exceeds Rs.
+50 lakhs (since asst. yr.
+2017-18). - iii) If the LLP carries on business of plying, hiring or leasing of goods carriages and claims its profits and gains from that business for a particular year to be lower than that deemed as profits and gains u/s 44AE of Act.

-Apart from above, Finance Bill, 2016 proposed w.e.f. asst. yr.
-2017-18 to require a LLP also, carrying on profession and having gross receipts of a particular year not exceeding Rs.50 lakhs, to have tax audit u/s 44AB of Act if it would claim profits and gains from that profession to be lower than 50% of its gross receipts and its income (not total income) is not in negative (as there is no threshold limits for firms including LLPs)
+Apart from above, w.e.f. asst. yr.
+2017-18 a LLP also , carrying on profession and having gross receipts of a particular year not exceeding Rs.50 lakhs, is required to have tax audit u/s 44AB of Act if it would claim profits and gains from that profession to be lower than 50% of its gross receipts and its income (not total income) is not in negative (as there is no threshold limits for firms including LLPs)